chriskhanhtran/chriskhanhtran.github.io/_resources/tools.md

 ## 3. VSCode
 ![](assets/images/blogs/vscode-workspace.gif)
-*My favorite VSCode setup for machine learning projects 🤗.
+My favorite VSCode setup for machine learning projects 🤗.
 First, I use `RemoteSSH` extension to SSH to a virtual machine.
 It makes interacting with files on cloud as smooth as working locally.
 Then I use `Byobu` to open multiple terminal windows: `htop` (monitor CPUs), `watch -n1 nvidia-smi` (monitor GPUs), `jupyter lab`, `tensorboard dev upload --logdir .` (upload logs to [TensorBoard.dev](https://tensorboard.dev/)) etc. I can press `F2` to create a new window and press `F4` to switch between windows.
-It is extremely convenient ⚡.*
+Extremely convenient ⚡!
 {: .small}

 - My favorite theme: Dracula 🧛‍♂️